The coloured pencil core of non-soluble pencils is made with either wax or oil to bind the pigment to the paper - or more usually a blend of the two.

 In addition, a coloured pencil core will contain gums and possibly clays to give strength to the core, There will be fillers to adjust the colour to give pastel shades, and the waxes and oils described above which enable the colour to move smoothly and stick to the paper.
 There is a whole topic on the use of waxes and oils in a later section which you can refer to.

 When buying the wax type, non soluble pencils, look for transparent colours which will layer well and enable a greater depth of colour as layers of different pencil are laid down.
 This enables Coloured Pencil artists to achieve a painterly result with accurate colouring.

-The natural pigments used in SOLUBLE ( Aquarelle) pencils can be used in the same way as those found in artists watercolours, as many will lift from the paper or react together to form a granulating mixture that develops a look of dappled leather or stone on the paper surface.
+The natural pigments used in soluble (Aquarelle) pencils can be used in the same way as those found in artists watercolour paints, as many will lift from the paper or react together to form a granulating mixture that develops a look of dappled leather or stone on the paper surface.